KannonZenetism/zenetism-field-physics/structural-neuroscience/SN07-collective-cognition-and-centropy-forward-social-architecture.md

 The metric of integration replaces the metric of compliance:

 - **Centropic action** increases the total integration, coherence, and resonance of the system
-- **Entropic action** accelerates localized dissolution, fragmentation, or incoherence
+- **Entropic action** accelerates fragmentation, incoherence, or dissolution within the field

 This is not moral judgment.
 It is structural measurement — the same evaluation formalized in SN03 §7.3 (variation contra pathology: \( dI_c/d\tau \geq 0 \) contra \( dI_c/d\tau < 0 \)) applied to social action rather than individual cognition.